-- Follow specific instructions supplied by Contract Coordinator should emergency alarms be activated. - I) Know who to call and what to do in the event of an emergency involving the contractor's work or employees. - m) Provide first-aid and medical services, know where they are located, and how to obtain them for contractor's employees when needed. - n) Notify the Contract Coordinator immediately of any injury or illness to the contractor's employees or subcontractor's employees occurring while on Buyer's property.
-Provide a copy of each accident report to the Contract Coordinator within one working day.
-Contractor is responsible to maintain an adequate supply of investigation forms at the job site. - o) Coordinate the use of all radiation producing devices or materials such as radiography equipment and alignment lasers with the Contract Coordinator. - p) Ensure radio and wireless communication devices, laptops, etc., are authorized for use in sensitive areas (i.e., energetic operations and test).
+- k.
+Follow specific instructions supplied by Buyer's Contractor Coordinator should emergency alarms be activated. - 1.
+Know whom to call and what to do in the event of an emergency involving the Contractor's work or employees. - m.
+Provide first aid and medical services; know where they are located and how to obtain them for Contractor's employees when needed. - n.
+Notify the Buyer's Contractor Coordinator immediately of any injury or illness to the Contractor's employees or Subcontractor's employees occurring while on Buyer's property.
+Provide a copy of each incident report to the Buyer's Contractor Coordinator within one working day.
+Contractor is responsible to maintain an adequate supply of investigation forms at the job site.
+Contractor form shall be reviewed by Buyer's SH&E organization. - o.
+Coordinate the use of all radiation-producing devices or materials such as radiography equipment and alignment lasers with the Buyer's Contractor Coordinator. - p.
+Submit to the Buyer's Contractor Coordinator, on a monthly basis, the number of man-hours worked on the Buyer's premise or property for work accomplished on the Project.